 A courtroom-lighting system must respond to several operational and physical issues, and a combination of direct and indirect lighting fixtures might be considered.
 An adequate level of lighting must be provided for the task performed, be sensitive to the occupants of the room, not be an economic burden to operate and service, and afford the dignity required in the space.
 By addressing these issues, a designer can provide a courtroom that will operate effectively and efficiently.
 Indirect lighting is being used more frequently in courtrooms because it reduces glare.
 For further information on courthouse lighting needs, please refer to the IES Lighting Handbook, published by the Illuminating Engineering society of North America.

 Lighting also influences the potential size and layout of office work areas (including size of office modules and percentages of open-to-closed offices).
 Recent trends in office design have been toward use of higher proportions of "shallow spaces," or spaces less than 35 feet in depth for office occupancies, reflecting increased use of individual and small-team office arrangements for staff and teams working in computer-intensive tasks.

 Natural Lighting in Courtroom at Metropolitan Courthouse - Nashville, Tennessee

-The design of office areas increasingly must consider the importance of natural light and external views to building occupants and the importance of light control to video display terminal (VDT) users.
-Displays should be positioned so that their sightlines are substantially parallel to windows to control view contrasts and to provide more visual comfort at the terminals.
-Users should not be positioned with their faces or backs to a bright window or luminaire, windows that are darker than surrounding walls, or windows with partly opened Venetian blinds (which may produce sharply defined light and dark stripes).
+Design of office areas increasingly must consider the importance of natural light and external views to building occupants and the importance of light control to video display terminal (VDT) users.
+Displays should be positioned so that their sight lines are substantially parallel to windows to control view contrasts and to provide more visual comfort at the terminals.
+Users should not be positioned with their faces or backs to a bright window or luminaire, windows that are darker than surrounding walls, or windows with partly opened venetian blinds (which may produce sharply defined light and dark stripes).